suetarazi/Alexa-TargetHeartRate/Readme.md

 ## Project Alexa Target Heart Rate

-## THIS PROJECT IS IN PROGRESS AND WILL BE DEPLOYED ON OR BEFORE FRIDAY 5/22/2020 :)
 ---

 ### We are deployed on AWS!

 We submitted to deploy on AWS on 5/22/2020